 Science at North Wootton Academy

 Through teaching Science, we aim to provide our pupils with the foundations to understand the world around them through questioning, investigation and progressing through the three elements of science.

-Exploration is vital to learning Science and in the EYFS and Year One at North Wootton Academy Science should be a practical experience.
+Exploration is vital to learning Science and in EYFS at North Wootton Academy Science should be a practical experience.

 EYFS Assessment and evidence gathering: